 Step 8 – Cooling

-Once the loaf is nicely brown, take it out of the oven and loosen it from the sides of the tin with a butter knife or spoon.
+Once the loaf is nicely brown, take it out of the oven.
+Keep it in the loaf tin for 10 minutes.
+Then loosen the loaf from the sides of the tin with a butter knife or spoon.
 Generously apply butter to all sides of the loaf, especially on top so that the crust is soft and ideal for a sandwich bread.
 Transfer the loaf to a wire rack and cool it completely, around 2 hours.

 Storing the loaf